-I wish I could offer you a cup of tea, but the internet’s not yet that sophisticated!
-I hope you’ll feel as comfortable when you visit this website as if we were chatting over a kitchen table or hanging out at Starbucks over our double nonfat lattes.
+Hello and welcome.
+I’d like to offer you a cup of tea, but the Internet’s not yet that sophisticated.
+I want you to feel as comfortable when you visit this website as if we were chatting over a kitchen table or hanging out at Starbucks over double nonfat lattes.

-As often happens, life interfered in the form of marriage, six children, and numerous family and community commitments.
-The poems, short stories and novels I scribbled late at night when the house was finally quiet were read only by the dust mites who inhabited my desk drawer.
-Eventually, however, the kids grew up, and I matured as a writer.
+After several years of teaching, I devoted myself fulltime to my growing family and my husband’s business.
+Over the years continued to write, although the poems, short stories and novels I scribbled late at night when the house was finally quiet were read only by the dust mites who inhabited my desk drawer.

-My feature articles, book reviews and columns began to appear in The Baltimore Sun, Cleveland Plain Dealer, Washingtonian Magazine, Christian Science Monitor and various other publications.
-I got to explore lots of intriguing topics and met many fascinating people.
+My first publication credits were freelance articles, columns and book reviews for The Baltimore an a number of national and regional publications.
+Through those, I got to hone my writing skills, explore intriguing topics and meet many fascinating people, including an Elvis fan who later inspired my novel, Graceland Express (Milestone Publishing, 2011).
 An interest in oral history led to publication of my first book, Speaking of Our Past (Heritage Books, 1990) and a grant to update the history of a church founded in 1640 (The Garrison Church, 1995).

-My marriage in 1993 to McCay Vernon, a psychologist prominent in the fields of deafness and forensics, led to our co-authoring two True Crime books.
-Deadly Lust (Kensington, 2005) is about a serial killer who found his victims in our hometown of St. Augustine, Florida.
-Our second book, Deadly Charm (Gallaudet University Press, 2010), is about the only known deaf serial killer.
+My marriage in 1993 to McCay Vernon, a psychologist prominent in the fields of deafness and forensics, led to our co-authorship of two True Crime books.
+Deadly Lust (Kensington, 2005) and Deadly Charm (Gallaudet University Press, 2010).